hamk-uas/Alyjuoma-UI/README.md

 # Alyjuoma-UI

 A full-stack application with Node.js backend and React frontend, connected to MySQL database to show data as bar chart and line chart.
-This development is made part of https://www.hamk.fi/projektit/alyjuoma-automaatti-2022/ where data was utilized to demonstarte dirinking events results.
+The work was a continuation of the Smart Beverage Vending Machine 2022 project, which was funded by the European Agricultural Fund for Rural Development (Finland's Rural Development Programme 2014–2020 EU Recovery Fund additional resources, rural innovation groups EIP).
+You can find more information about the project on the project website [Älyjuoma-​automaatti 2022](www.hamk.fi/alyjuoma-automaatti).
+The work reported in the article was primarily carried out by Joni Rikula as a teaching assistant alongside his regular duties during 2024–2025.
 ## Prerequisites

 Before you begin, ensure you have the following installed on your system: